-"REFERENCE TREASURY DEALERS" means Banc of America Securities LLC and Deutsche Banc Alex.
-Brown Inc. (so long as they continue to be primary U.S. Government securities dealers) and any two other primary U.S. Government securities dealers chosen by us.
-If Banc of America Securities LLC or Deutsche Banc Alex.
-Brown Inc. ceases to be a primary U.S. Government securities dealer, we will appoint in its place another nationally recognized investment banking firm that is a primary U.S. Government securities dealer.
+"REFERENCE TREASURY DEALERS" means, in the case of the Senior Notes due 2006, Banc of America Securities LLC and Deutsche Banc Alex.
+Brown Inc. (so long as they continue to be primary U.S. Government securities dealers) and any two other primary U.S. Government securities dealers chosen by us and means, in the case of the Senior Notes due 2031, Banc of America Securities LLC and Salomon Smith Barney Inc. (so long as they continue to be primary U.S. Government securities dealers) and any two other primary U.S. Government securities dealers chosen by us.
+If Banc of America Securities LLC, Deutsche Banc Alex.
+Brown Inc. or Salomon Smith Barney Inc. ceases to be a primary U.S. Government securities dealer, we will appoint in its place another nationally recognized investment banking firm that is a primary U.S. Government securities dealer.